 The recipe card with ingredient quantities and detailed instructions can be found at the bottom of the post

-One: Heat a tablespoon of oil in a large casserole and gently fry the onion, garlic, carrots and celery on a low heat for 5 minutes until soft.
+One: Heat a tablespoon of oil in a large casserole and gently cook the onion, garlic, carrots and celery on a low heat for 5 minutes until soft.

-Two: Turn the heat up and add the pork mince and bacon and fry for 2-3 minutes until the pork has changed colour.
+Two: Turn the heat up, add the pork mince and bacon and fry for 2-3 minutes until the pork has changed colour.

 Three: Add the passata, tomato puree, stock pot (or cube), milk and herbs.
 Season with pepper.
 Simmer for 15-20 minutes on a medium heat.